gvwilson/thirdbit/_posts/2012/2012-10-27-why-this-is-hard-part-deux.md

 <p>But then she tried this:</p>
 <pre>&gt;&gt;&gt; !cd ..</pre>
 <p>to get back to her home directory from the 'tmp' directory she changed into earlier.
 It looks like it worked, but '!ls' shows that it hasn't.
-I understand what's going on&mdash;the 'cd' happened in a sub-shell that's immediately discarded, rather than in the interpreter&mdash;but she's completely confused at this point.</p>
+I understand what's going on–the 'cd' happened in a sub-shell that's immediately discarded, rather than in the interpreter–but she's completely confused at this point.</p>

 <p>None of this is intended as a criticism of IPython: in the hands of someone who has mastered the underlying concepts, it's a great power tool, and I'm not going to switch back to the generic Python interpreter any time soon.
 But as a novice, this grad student doesn't have a clear mental model of how the operating system, the shell, and the Python interpreter relate to each other, so anything that moves back and forth between levels leaves her bewildered.
 Explaining things categorically therefore doesn't work (yet), because she doesn't have the categories.
 Equally, more documentation isn't a solution, because looking something up (i.e., adding information to existing concepts) and forming or internalizing concepts are different cognitive processes.</p>